 RPGeo programme continued to grow with 165 members.

 More than 20 seminars and workshops were put on by the Branches since the last AGM.

-AIG Council recognised the need for provision of more efficient service delivery and communication and in 2015 worked towards the implementation of:
+AIG Council recognised the need for more efficient service delivery and communication.
+In 2016 it successfully rolled out: